 How does Self Lender work?

 Self Lender is a savings plan disguised as a loan.
 You choose how much money you want to “pay” every month and the term of the loan.
 Self Lender limits the maximum monthly contribution based on your income.
-Self Lender deposits your money in Austin Capital Bank, a FDIC member.
-The government provides insurance for every account in a FDIC bank up to a maximum of $200k.
+Self Lender deposits your money in an FDIC-insured bank.
+The government provides insurance for every account in an FDIC bank up to a maximum of $200k.

-Every month you make a contribution to your savings/loan account, Self Lender reports it to the three national credit bureaus: Experian, TransUnion, and Equifax.
+Every month you contribute to your savings/loan account, Self Lender reports it to the three national credit bureaus: Experian, TransUnion, and Equifax.
 After the term has ended, you get access to your money plus interest.

 What’s the catch?
 The only downside to using Self Lender is you have to pay a fee to open an account and a small maintenance fee.
 This fee is small compared to what many consumers pay credit counseling agencies every month.